 These requirements must be met in order for your application to move on to the scheduling phase.

-- Completion of all core clerkships (or completion of the penultimate year of medical school)
+- Completion of core clerkships

 - A passing score on the German ‘Physikum’ exam or a passing score on the ‘IFOM CSE’ may also be acceptable in certain circumstances.
 However, UNC reserves the right to require a USMLE Step score for any applicant.

 - Evidence of English Proficiency as indicated by one of the following (US Medical School Students are exempt)

 - English Language Exam

 - Educational background in English (must have 1 of the following)

 - Evidence the student is currently attending medical school in a predominantly English-speaking country

 - Evidence the student has graduated from a secondary school in a predominantly English-speaking country indicated by a diploma, transcript, or certificate of completion